PetervanLunteren/EcoAssist/markdown/errors.md

 This will show you EcoAssist's output during runtime.
 If there are any errors, they will most probably show up here.
 Please copy-paste the entire console output and [email](mailto:petervanlunteren@hotmail.com) it to me, or [raise an issue](https://github.com/PetervanLunteren/EcoAssist/issues/new).

-## How to create logfiles?
-If there is an error during runtime, it is important to give the program the opportunity to write out its logs.
-First thing you'll need to do is recreate the error in EcoAssist.
-After that, close all EcoAssist windows by clicking the cross at the top - do not quit the program as a whole.
-On Mac and Linux close the terminal window last.
-If there is an error during the installation or opening, you don't have to worry about this - in that case the logfiles are automatically created.

-## How to find logfiles?
-* Navigate to your `EcoAssist_files` folder.
-It's location is OS dependent, you can find its location [here](https://github.com/PetervanLunteren/EcoAssist/edit/main/errors.md#where-to-find-the-ecoassist-installation-files).
-* Navigate to `...\EcoAssist_files\EcoAssist\logfiles\`.
-  * `installation_log.txt` will give you information about the installation.
-  * `session_log.txt` writes logs during runtime on Windows.
-  * `stdout.txt` and `stderr.txt` write logs during runtime on Mac and Linux.

 ## Where to find the EcoAssist installation files?
 All files are located in one folder, called `EcoAssist_files`.
 Please be aware that it's hidden, so you'll probably have to adjust your settings before you can see it (find out how to: [macOS](https://www.sonarworks.com/support/sonarworks/360003040160-Troubleshooting/360003204140-FAQ/5005750481554-How-to-show-hidden-files-Mac-and-Windows-), [Windows](https://support.microsoft.com/en-us/windows/view-hidden-files-and-folders-in-windows-97fbc472-c603-9d90-91d0-1166d1d9f4b5#WindowsVersion=Windows_11), [Linux](https://askubuntu.com/questions/232649/how-to-show-or-hide-a-hidden-file)).